TheCedarPrince/thecedarprince.github.io/index.md

 - [Blog](/blog/) - long-form and self-contained pieces.

-- [Archive](/archive/) - every page on this website - mostly works in progress.
+- [Notes](/notes/) - every page on this website - mostly works in progress.

-- [Hiring](/hiring/) - my personal hiring options and my curriculum vitae

-- [Open Projects](/projects/) - open projects that I am happy to mentor or support.
+- [Projects](/projects/) - open projects that I am happy to mentor or support.

 - [Resources](/resources/) - resources on interacting with me, this website, and more.